-Provider: Public Health Muskegon County Public Health
+Provider: Public Health Muskegon County

 - Childbearing and ATOD targets men and women of childbearing age (18 to 44) to reduce poor birth outcomes related to ATOD use before, during, and following pregnancy.
 This collaborative project includes planning for awareness education; increasing availability to addiction services for pregnant women; increasing father and family engagement; helping community workers refer both women and men with perinatal ATOD use problems to reliable and relevant resources; and provide tools and resources to increase alcohol, tobacco, and other drug use screening for those of childbearing age. - Community Alcohol Abuse and Risky Behaviors covers a wide range of activities focused on reducing minor alcohol use and risky behaviors associated with alcohol use.
-Activities in this program include one-on-one technical assistance and vendor education for each establishment caught serving minors; working with the DFM Coalition ALI subgroup members to develop vendor education packets and compliance awards; leadership and coordination of vendor tune-ups; working with retailers to reduce the incidence of drinking and drugged driving; training community members to address situations where they may encounter youth or adults with co-occurring mental health/substance abuse disorders; introducing and reducing the risks associated with binge drinking, attitude and perception of alcohol use among collegeage adults; providing alcohol server training to identify and address minor consumption and inebriated patrons; and assuring proper linkages to online resources for parents that encourage modeling of appropriate alcohol use behaviors. - Diversion Prevention focuses on promotion medication drop boxes and pharmacy take-back programs, as well as increasing the use of the Michigan Automated Prescription System (MAPS) and encouraging adults to lock up and monitor their medications.
-This project also includes raising awareness among CBOs and their membership. - Early Initiation to Alcohol, Tobacco, and Other Drug Use (ATOD) addresses youth ATOD access in the home and retail stores through several initiatives including implementation of risk factor reduction activities; continuing substance abuse professional education and collaborative partnerships to address community problems; assisting parents with the special needs of raising adolescents; changing youth perception of ATOD use as well as the perceived risk; and the need for a comprehensive policy in the Muskegon community that addresses change in the social norms related to ATOD use, especially tobacco.
+Activities in this program include one-on-one technical assistance and vendor education for each establishment caught serving minors; working with the DFM Coalition ALI subgroup members to develop vendor education packets and compliance awards; leadership and coordination of vendor tune-ups; working with retailers to reduce the incidence of drinking and drugged driving; training community members to address situations where they may encounter youth or adults with co-occurring mental health/substance abuse disorders; introducing and reducing the risks associated with binge drinking, attitude and perception of alcohol use among collegeage adults; providing alcohol server training to identify and address minor consumption and inebriated patrons; and assuring proper linkages to online resources for parents that encourage modeling of appropriate alcohol use behaviors.

-- Parenting educates parents on the problems associated with sharing and not properly monitoring addictive medications through online resources. - Rx Misuse and Abuse targets youth and their families.
+- Diversion Prevention focuses on promotion medication drop boxes and pharmacy take-back programs, as well as increasing the use of the Michigan Automated Prescription System (MAPS) and encouraging adults to lock up and monitor their medications.
+This project also includes raising awareness among CBOs and their membership. - Early Initiation to Alcohol, Tobacco, and Other Drug Use (ATOD) addresses youth ATOD access in the home and retail stores through several initiatives including implementation of risk factor reduction activities; continuing substance abuse professional education and collaborative partnerships to address community problems; assisting parents with the special needs of raising adolescents; changing youth perception of ATOD use as well as the perceived risk; and the need for a comprehensive policy in the Muskegon community that addresses change in the social norms related to ATOD use, especially tobacco. - Parenting educates parents on the problems associated with sharing and not properly monitoring addictive medications through online resources. - Rx Misuse and Abuse targets youth and their families.
 Muskegon County youth do not use prescription medicines for their intended purpose but for recreation and school performance enhancement.
-Youth can get medication by stealing or buying them; however, many receive medications from a family member who is unaware of the associated health risks and will regularly share prescriptions. - Tobacco Program: Serves as the Designated Youth Tobacco Use Representative (DYTUR) in Muskegon County, and implements the No Cigs for Our Kids Program.
+Youth can get medication by stealing or buying them; however, many receive medications from a family member who is unaware of the associated health risks and will regularly share prescriptions. - Senior & Adult Problem Gambling Prevention focuses on addressing risks of problem gambling in the senior and adult population in Muskegon County.
+We partner with local agencies and lottery retailers to increase awareness of warning signs of problem gambling, provide education on reducing risks and increase access to resources available to assist those needing support for problem gambling. - Tobacco Program: Serves as the Designated Youth Tobacco Use Representative (DYTUR) in Muskegon County, and implements the No Cigs for Our Kids Program.